pakozm/SymLua/README.md

 SymLua
 ======

-A draft concept for Symbolic Calculus in Lua.
+A conceptual draft for Symbolic Calculus in Lua.

 Test it doing: